You are here: Home Ministries >> Sacramental Preparation >>

 The sacramental preparation committee members and our parish priest work together with grade 2 teachers at St. Mary School to support the children in their faith journey.
 This program is made up of several components: regular attendance at Mass, the Rite of Welcoming (where candidates are officially welcomed into the parish program), completion of worksheets which provide teaching about each sacrament, and Mass activity sheets.
 Although usually celebrated in grade two, these sacraments are not tied to a specific age or grade but rather best celebrated when the parents assess the child is ready.
 First Reconciliation is held in winter and First Communion is generally celebrated in spring, during the Easter season.

 The First Communion program registration period has now closed for First Communion in Spring 2020.
-The program will resume again in fall 2020 with a parent meeting to be held in mid-October.

 In the Ottawa Archdiocese, children in grade 6 and above who have completed First Reconciliation and First Communion are eligible for the Confirmation preparation program.
 The sacramental preparation committee and our parish priest work together with grade six teachers to prepare the children for Confirmation.
 Components of the program include Rite of Welcoming, attendance at Mass, completion of the Confirmation worksheets, reconciliation, and a confirmation retreat.